bglaus/AFLT-Project-Dyck-Self-Attention/README.md

 <img src="images/languages_dyck.JPG" alt="dyck-2" width="350"/>
 <img src="images/languages_parity.JPG" alt="parity" width="350"/>

-As we can see a 2 head, 2 layer network trying to recognise long DYCK-2 sequences (100 token) does not converge to a good accuracy or cross entropy.
+As we can see in the following figure, a 2 head 2 layer network trying to recognise long DYCK-2 sequences (100 token) does not converge to a good accuracy or cross entropy.
 Different from recognizing shorter sequences (10 token) with the same network, where fast convergence can be observed.

 ![img](src/results/result_150_2_2_100_-1_2_False.png)